immutability-io/vault-ethereum/README.md

 ## Credits

-None of this would have been possible without the [fantastic tutorial on Vault Plugins by Seth Vargo] (https://www.hashicorp.com/blog/building-a-vault-secure-plugin).
+None of this would have been possible without the fantastic [tutorial](https://www.hashicorp.com/blog/building-a-vault-secure-plugin) on Vault Plugins by Seth Vargo.
 Seth is one of those rare individuals who can communicate the simple essence of a complex technology in practical terms.

 I have been developing DevOps workflow solutions using the **everything-as-code** mantra for a while.
 I build GitHub oriented workflows that leverage extensive automation to build VMs and containers, provision infrastructure and manage policies and credentials using immutable architecture principles.
-When I moved into the Ethereum ecosystem - where immutability is baked in from the ground up - I was a bit chagrined to discover that the developer experience seemed a bit immature in comparison: nearly every tutorial on smart contract deployment talked about "pasting code" into a Wallet GUI.
+When I moved into the Ethereum ecosystem - where immutability is baked in from the ground up - I was a bit chagrined to discover that the developer (much less DevOps) experience seemed a bit immature in comparison: nearly every tutorial on smart contract deployment talked about "pasting code" into a Wallet GUI.

 I had the great fortune to attend DevCon3 in November and hear Andy Milenius speak with clarity and vision about how the Ethereum developer ecosystem should embrace the Unix philosophy - the same philosophy that makes **everything-as-code** possibly: simple tools, with clear focus and purpose, driven by repeatable and interoperable mechanics.
 So, when I returned from DevCon3 (and dug out from my work backlog - a week away is hard) I installed `seth` and `dapp` and found inspiration.